The Center for Intellectual Property, Information & Privacy Law

 § 1120: Awards

-Trophies will be awarded to the first place, second place, semifinalist teams and the winner of the Ambassador Round; to the teams that submitted the best petitioner’s brief and the best respondent’s brief; and to the best oralist, as determined by oral argument scores in the preliminary rounds.
+Trophies will be awarded to the first place, second place, and semifinalist teams; to the teams that submitted the best petitioner's brief and the best respondent's brief; and to the best oralist, as determined by oral argument scores in the preliminary rounds.
 The winning briefs will be published in The John Marshall Journal of Computer & Information Law.
 A participant must have argued in both of the preliminary rounds in order to be eligible for the best oralist award.

 § 1130: General Release